 Mount Sinai Hospital and Samaritan’s Purse, an evengelical humanitarian organization, partnered to create this facility.
 But the latter built and ran the site along the lines of field hospitals they’d opened worldwide to address epidemics like the 2014 Ebola outbreak.

 Unfortunately, Samaritan’s Purse also has a dark side.
-The charity is run by Franklin Graham, who has an ugly habit of homophobic and islamophobic hate speach.
-When The New York Times exposed Samaritan’s Purse’s policies requiring aid recipients to participate in religious activities and requiring staff to sign anti-gay pledges, City Council Speaker Corey Johnson and other local officials called on Mount Sinai to close the field hospital.
+The charity is run by Franklin Graham, who has a long trail of homophobic and islamophobic hate speech.
+When The New York Times exposed Samaritan’s Purse for its policies requiring staff to sign anti-gay pledges and forcing aid recipients to participate in religious activities, City Council Speaker Corey Johnson and other local officials called on Mount Sinai to close the field hospital.

 By the end of April, the Central Park facility had treated 315 patients, a drop in the bucket compared with Javits.
 And the spring timing was lucky; tents would have faced harsher conditions in frigid February or broiling July.
 But the open ball fields of the East Meadow allowed for adjacencies that best suited the medical staff.

 ALL GOOD THINGS…

 Earlier this month as the patient crisis ebbed, all of these pop-up hospitals began to wind down.
 On May 4, the Samaritan’s Purse facility stopped admitting new patients.
 Their closing coincided with the downturn of COVID-19 cases, but clearly, they were ducking their own backlash.
 Mt.
 Sinai plans to take several more weeks to treat the last patients and decontaminate the tents.